 My Way is an emergency contraceptive you can take if you had unprotected sex and did not use another form of birth control.
-Our team at Nurx can prescribe My Way for as low as $0 with insurance or as little as $20 without insurance.
+Our team at Nurx can prescribe My Way at special request, or can offer the generic equivalent New Day for as low as $0 with insurance or as little as $20 without insurance.

 - How Does My Way Work?

 To use My Way, you just have to take one pill up to 72 hours after having unprotected sex.
 Each pill contains 1.5 mg of levonorgestrel, which is a hormone that prevents you from ovulating and makes your uterus inhospitable for any leftover sperm.

 - Where Can You Get My Way?

 My Way is located in the women's health aisle of most pharmacies, including stores like Walmart, CVS, Walgreens, Rite Aid, and more.
 Because it doesn't require a prescription, your insurance probably won't cover it.
 However, My Way is generally more affordable than other emergency contraceptives like Plan B One-Step or Ella, making it the preferred option for ladies on a budget.
 If you look around, you might be able to find it for as low as $17 per dose, but prices typically range closer to $30.

 - Are There Any Precautions to Worry About With My Way?